FAA denied SpaceX a safety waiver. Its Starship SN8 rocket launched anyway

 "Prior to the Starship SN8 test launch in December 2020, SpaceX sought a waiver to exceed the maximum public risk allowed by federal safety regulations," reads a statement from an FAA spokesperson.
 "After the FAA denied the request, SpaceX proceeded with the flight.
 As a result of this non-compliance, the FAA required SpaceX to conduct an investigation of the incident.
 All testing that could affect public safety at the Boca Chica, Texas, launch site was suspended until the investigation was completed and the FAA approved the company's corrective actions to protect public safety."

-This revelation comes on the same morning the FAA announced it's finally given the green light for SN8's successor, SN9, to make its own high-altitude test flight from the company's Boca Chica, Texas, development facility.
-SpaceX is currently undergoing preparations for SN9 to fly as soon as Tuesday afternoon.
+This revelation came on the same morning the FAA announced it finally gave the green light for SN8's successor, SN9, to make its own high-altitude test flight from the company's Boca Chica, Texas, development facility.

+SN9 successfully launched and flew Tuesday afternoon and then suffered an explosive crash landing very similar to the final fate of SN8.
+Tuesday evening, the FAA said it would open and oversee an investigation into SN9's "landing mishap."

+FAA later provided more details on the launch of SN8 in December, explaining that "the company proceeded with the launch without demonstrating that the public risk from far field blast overpressure was within the regulatory criteria."

-The launch of SN9 has been repeatedly pushed back for weeks.
-Last week it became clear that approval from the FAA was the primary hold-up, leading Elon Musk to criticize the agency publicly on Twitter.
+The launch of SN9 had been repeatedly pushed back during January.
+Last week it became clear approval from the FAA was the primary holdup, leading Elon Musk to criticize the agency publicly on Twitter.

 Nonetheless, the FAA said Friday it was working with SpaceX to approve a modified license for the launch of SN9.

-"The corrective actions arising from the SN8 incident are incorporated into the SN9 launch license," the FAA later said Tuesday.
+"The corrective actions arising from the SN8 incident are incorporated into the SN9 launch license," the FAA said.

 "I am trying to wrap my mind around this right now, and will likely have more to say about it, but I am just in complete shock that a licensee has violated a launch license and there seems to be no repercussions," former FAA official Jared Zambrano-Stout wrote on Twitter.
 "If a licensee violates the terms of their launch license, they did so knowing that an uninvolved member of the public could have been hurt or killed.
 That is not exaggeration.
 They took a calculated risk with your life and property."